MohdHamza19/FlappyBird-Clone/README.md

 # FlappyBird-Clone
-Download gallery and main and run main in any IDE.
+Download 'gallery' and 'main' and run main in any IDE.